 • Demonstrated ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds.

 An earned doctorate, an equivalent terminal degree, or nationally recognized excellence in their field.

 Undergraduate Instruction: Hold a degree in the field of instruction (as determined by the discipline) at least one level above that of the program taught.

 Graduate Instruction: Hold a terminal degree determined by the discipline and have a record of research, scholarship, or achievement appropriate for the graduate program.

 |Salary and Benefits:

-Salary commensurate with experience.
+The salary is $60,000.
 Boise State University is committed to offering a benefits package that provides health and financial protection plans as well as resources to promote health and well-being.
 Our program provides flexibility so you can choose the benefits that are right for you and your family.
-Learn more about our benefit options at https://hrs.boisestate.edu/benefits/.
+Learn more about our benefit options at https://www.boisestate.edu/hrs/benefits/.

 |Required Application Materials:

-7. Three letters of recommendation, one of which must address teaching in some depth
+3. three letters of recommendation, at least one of which should address your teaching abilities,